nasa/cFE/README.md

 ### Development Build: v6.8.0-rc1+dev13

 - Deprecates `CFE_SB_GetLastSenderId()` API by introducing new `CFE_OMIT_DEPRECATED_6_8` tag
-- Documentation update remove deleted requiremements
+- Documentation update remove deleted requirements
 - Add a new *cfe_assert* module for functional testing by making it possible to load the UT assert object code as a CFE library.
 These are compiled as separate, independent modules and only loaded on demand.
 Also includes a draft example for cFE testing, which calls some basic ES AppId functions.
 - See <https://github.com/nasa/cFE/pull/816>